Crossbeams bounded mpmc is genius (and heres why)

 write: 0 0 00

 Let’s attempt a read operation.
 We load “0 0 00” and extract the index 00 and lap 0.
-Now we compare it to the stamp of the slot at 0 which is also 0 0 00.
-We need it to be our signet +1 (i.e. “0 0 01”) but it’s not, so we check if the stamp is equal to our signet, which it is.
+Now we compare it to the stamp of the slot at 0 which has metadata 0 0.
+We need it to have the written bit set (i.e. “0 1”) but it’s not.
 This means we have run into the back of our last read, which means there are no items left.
-We still check the write head however, because if it not equal to us then we know it is currently in the process of writing to this slot so we back off and wait for it to complete (this ensures that even if the write thread gets slept, reads ordered chronologically after it still succeed).
-If it is equal we of course simply return failure as you cannot pull from an empty channel.
+We still check the write head however, because if its index is not equal to us then we know it is currently in the process of writing to some slot and we should wait for it to complete (this ensures that even if the write thread gets slept, reads ordered chronologically after it still succeed).
+If it is equal we of course simply fail as you cannot pull from an empty channel.

 OK so our read in position 0 is failing like it should, now lets see what a write does: